 Never leave your pens with their tips exposed.
 Ink innovation is constantly becoming more advanced and lots of manufacturers claim that their pens can survive without their caps for up to 72 hours but this is definitely not what is best for your precious pens.
 Always put the caps back on after you use them and listen for the satisfying click.
-With Chameleon pens, make sure you put them away with the correct lids on or you may and up with a muddy mess next time you come to use them and their magic colour changing inks.

 Don't leave any of your stationery in direct sunlight (even in Northumberland) and avoid your pens becoming too hot or cold.
 Erasable pens are extremely vulnerable.
 The ink is designed to disappear when it gets hot.
 Popping them in the freezer should revive them if they do get too hot.

 Remember - all pens have the potential to leak.
 Don't leave them in the pocket of your favourite dress or in your designer handbag!

 The best way to store brush pens depends on the type of ink.
 Waterbased brush pens can be stored horizontally or vertically.
 This includes Tombow ABT dual brush pens and Pentel Sign Brush Pens.
 Some with double tips like Mildliners might benefit from being horizontal but should survive being vertical too.

 Those with alcohol-based inks like Copics or Tombow ABT Pro brush pens must be kept horizontally or the ink will evaporate.
 This also applies to metallic pens like to lots of metallic or alcohol based pens.